Real-life projects that boost skills with quick payback

 - Content and exercises based on traditional Six Sigma Green Belt and Lean tools:

-- 60+ hours of Lean Six Sigma topics: History and Overview of Lean and Six Sigma, DMAIC, Project Charter, Data Collection, Process Mapping, 8 wastes, Statistics, Minitab, SPC, Capability, Gage R&R, Hypothesis Testing, t tests, ANOVA, Regression, DOE, FMEA, Capacity (OEE, TOC), mistake proofing, flow and pull systems, setup reduction (SMED), Standard Work, 5S and Visual Controls, Behavior Change, Daily Management System, Kaizen Events, Gemba Walks and Control Plans
+- Green Belt topics include both Lean and Six Sigma: History and Overview of Lean and Six Sigma, DMAIC, Project Charter, Data Collection, Process Mapping, 8 wastes, Statistics, Overview of Minitab/JMP/SigmaXL or AI program, SPC, Capability, Gage R&R, Hypothesis Testing, t tests, ANOVA, Regression, DOE, FMEA, Capacity (OEE, TOC), mistake proofing, flow and pull systems, setup reduction (SMED), Standard Work, 5S and Visual Controls, Behavior Change, Daily Management System, Kaizen Events, Gemba Walks and Control Plans

 - Content and exercises based on traditional Six Sigma Green Belt and Lean tools: